chunyueli/AlzheimerShortTermMemory/README.md

 # AlzheimerShortTermMemory

-Analysis code for Li et al. Vulnerability of short-term memory in the mouse model of Alzheimer’s disease. https://github.com/joao-semedo/communication-subspace from Semedo et al. (2019) Cortical areas interact through a communication subspace.
-Neuron. was cloned at Utility.
+Analysis code for Li et al. Vulnerability of short-term memory in a mouse model of Alzheimer’s disease.

+Helper codes from https://github.com/joao-semedo/communication-subspace from Semedo et al. (2019) Cortical areas interact through a communication subspace.
+Neuron. were cloned at Utility.

 ## Dataset
 Dataset can be downloaded at ## on Zenodo.